logicfish/NodeIgniter/README.md

 Variables: the syntax **$symbol** inside a URI is translated to a config lookup, and replaced with the value of the local configuration var of the same name, if one exists.
 Example: file:$dirname/res.txt

+Extending the loader
+We can easily create additional loaders for a schema and register these globally.
+For example, we could create loaders for URI schemas "fiber:..." or "backbone:...", which would then be available to all modules.
+The lookup would return 'undefined' if the loader is not registered, which allows for lose-coupling.

 ### Local Module Configuration Prototypes
 When functions defined in a module access their local configuration (via this.config, or this.foo), they will be accessing the object created during the module import, containing local per-module (and per-import) overrides, which in turn may be overridden by the global app config.
+The same happens when they acces the resource layer - local resources will override inherited ones, but the application can create global overrides which cannot be modified.

 The module config object is created during an import, before creating the import object (part of the module instance).
 The config object also uses a prototype heirarchy to allow local overrides.
 At the high end are config objects created from the exporting module's config/ folder (the config loader is used to read a configuration with the same name as the module).
 If the module is a sub-module, parent modules are also scanned for config objects which are included in the prototype chain.
 The exported config objects are attached to the module exports.
 These are used to create prototypes for module imports, which allow for importing modules to override any of the config settings.
 (An application can override settings globally for every module).
 If a module contains a config with a name matching an imported module, the named config object will have it's prototype set to the config of the exporting module.